4 Ways To Avoid Puffing Real-estate Agents Offering You Bad Deals

 As a real-estate buyer, have you ever had a real estate agent go on and on about the positives of a property they are showing you?
 Throwing words like ‘the best you can get for a certain price or professing how they haven’t seen anything this good?

-Or, perhaps you just want to know what puffing is for your real estate exam.
+Or, perhaps you just want to know what real estate puffing is for your real estate exam.

 The same thing happens when you want to sell.
 Agents offering you their services by saying they already have buyers or claiming they can sell your home at a higher price.

-Although such talk could make you feel inclined to go with that real estate agent, consider your agent might be puffing.
+Although such talk could make you feel inclined to go with that real estate agent, consider your agent might be real estate puffing.

-Well, it is the tendency for salespersons and advertising material to exaggerate certain facts about products and services with the hope of initiating a buy.
-Real-estate agents are susceptible to puffery too.
+Real Estate Puffing is the tendency for salespersons and advertising material to exaggerate certain facts about the real estate with the hope of initiating a buy.

 Well, it isn’t.
 You see, puffery is seen as an opinion rather than a misrepresentation of facts.
 Hence it can’t be put in the same boat as fraud.
 That means your real estate agent can’t be sued if you get a bad deal.